 - Specific brand/model names

-See content SEO for semantic optimization.
+See content SEO for more on semantic optimization.

 Long-Tail Content Examples